 - Pack a layer with you on the bus when the air conditioning gets too cold

-- Buses are never on time in New Zealand but still, dont be late because they will leave you, that goes for lunch stops on the coach buses too.
+- Buses are never on time in New Zealand but still, don’t be late because they will leave you, that goes for lunch stops on the coach buses too

 The most extensive public transport network in New Zealand is the national coach buses.
 This is the mode of public transport which will get you to most places.

-With national coach buses, single trip tickets can be purchased taking you from A to B. Bus passes can also be purchased, which is a great option if you plan to use InterCity on a regular basis.
+With national buses, single trip tickets can be purchased taking you from A to B. Bus passes can also be purchased, which is a great option if you plan to use InterCity on a regular basis.
 For example, InterCity do a FlexiPass bus pass which runs on a “travel hours” basis, and they do a TravelPass bus pass which is a bus pass for a set route around the country including a few activities.
-Find out more in What’s the Difference Between InterCity Backpacker Bus Passes?
+Find out more in What’s the Difference Between InterCity Bus Passes?

-Using the national coach buses are easy.
+Using the national buses are easy.
 You can book your trip online or with most travel agents and accommodations in New Zealand.
-They just show up at the required bus stop 15 minutes before the departure time.
+Then, just show up at the required bus stop 15 minutes before the departure time.
 The bus driver usually asks for a name and booking number (or bus pass details) then you hop on the bus.
 Bus trips usually involve a couple of 10-minute toilet/coffee breaks, as well as a 30-minute lunch break.
 Bus drivers give commentary on the speakers along the way and announce when approaching stops (so you’ll know when you reach your stop).

 - This is the cheapest transport method to get around New Zealand